The autumn 2019 application deadline is December 15, 2018. All application materials, including official test scores, must be received by this date.

 - Complete Assistantship and Fellowship Application

 - All applicants whose first language is other than English, must demonstrate verbal English proficiency to be eligible for a teaching assistant position.
-Most applicants will need to take the TOEFL or IELTS.
-Note that the Graduate School is phasing out the usage of the IELTS.
-Scores from IELTS test sessions dated after November 1, 2016, will not be accepted.
-Minimum score required on speaking portion of TOEFL iBT: 26; IELTS: 7.0 Official electronic scores must be submitted to the University of Washington Graduate School by December 15, 2017, so plan ahead.
+Most applicants will need to take the TOEFL.
+Note that the Graduate School has phased out the IELTS.
+Scores from IELTS test sessions dated after June 1, 2017, will not be accepted.
+Minimum score required on speaking portion of TOEFL iBT: 26; IELTS: 7.0 Official electronic scores must be submitted to the University of Washington Graduate School by the deadline, so plan ahead.
 Minimum score requirements are non-negotiable.
 Applicants who completed a bachelor's degree in residence at a regionally accredited institution in the United States or other Anglophone country, have met the English proficiency requirement to be eligible for a teaching assistant position.
 For complete details, see Graduate School: Conditions of appointment for non-native speakers of English.